 So I clicked ‘Publish’.

 Fair do’s, the emergency services responded promptly.
-Paramedics stomach-pumped poor Daniel in the back of the ambulance and he should be released, I mean discharged, tomorrow.
+Paramedics stomach-pumped poor D in the back of the ambulance and he should be released, I mean discharged, tomorrow.
 It was the nutmeg.

 The 3/5 of F all had me laughing anyway.
 The skills exchange is something that should be taken up in more places.
 There are plenty of retired tradespeople for example, who are more than capable of doing some wiring, painting or whatever but aren’t physically capable of doing some heavy work.